nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Editing a food item : `edit`

-Edits the details of a food item at the specified index.
+You can edit the details of a food item at the specified index.

 Format: `edit INDEX [-n NAME] [-p PROTEIN] [-c CARBS] [-f FATS] [-d DATE]`